How many medical cannabis patients are there in the UK?

 Although medical cannabis has been legal in the UK since November 1st, 2018, the public awareness of this change in legislation is still somewhat limited.

-In our yearly research report, from June 2023, we uncovered that up to 16.5 million UK adults still believe that medical cannabis is illegal.
-Out of the participants we surveyed, a mere 41.5% were aware that specialist doctors can legally prescribe medical cannabis.
-Surprisingly, an astonishing 34.77% still held the belief that medical cannabis remains illegal, even though it was legalized half a decade ago.
+In our June 2023 research report, we found that 16.5 million UK adults mistakenly believe medical cannabis is illegal.
+Only 41.5% of participants were aware that specialist doctors can legally prescribe it.
+Surprisingly, 34.77% still think medical cannabis is illegal, despite its legalisation over five years ago.

 On top of this, there are still many misconceptions and a certain level of confusion surrounding medical cannabis, with the stigma that has been created in the century surrounding the cannabis sativa L. plant enduring, even though it has been scientifically proven to have a wide range of potential therapeutic and medical benefits.

-In today's write-up, we intend to simplify the numbers and provide a clear answer to the questions:
+In this write-up, we aim to simplify and answer key questions:

-• How many medical cannabis patients are there currently in the UK?
+• How many medical cannabis patients are currently in the UK?

-• What health concerns has medical cannabis been prescribed for?
+• What health concerns is medical cannabis prescribed for?

-• What are the predicted future growth numbers in terms of medical cannabis patients in the UK?
+• What are the projected growth numbers for medical cannabis patients in the UK?

 Despite the large numbers projected for growth in the private sector when medical cannabis was first legislated, the uptake has been rather slow.
 It is honestly quite difficult to gauge exactly how many patients there are in the UK at any one time, as there is no register or database in place that keeps track of this information.
 Most predictions put the number at somewhere between 20-30,000 active patients.
 Predictions estimate roughly 47,000 patients could be receiving a prescription for medical cannabis by the end of 2023.